jonasbn/til/hacking/change_password_on_window7_using_kali.md

 I found out that a **Kali Linux** live USB is a great tool.

-I followed [this guide][GUIDE], it is however a tad _crappy_ since it is drowning in ads and the original blog post refererenced is _gone_.
+I followed [this guide][GUIDE], it is however a tad _crappy_ since it is drowning in ads and the original blog post referenced is _gone_.

 Here follows my write-up with own notes.

 Boot with the **Kali Linux** USB, open a terminal/console.

-Mount the Window harddrive.
+Mount the Window hard drive.

 ```zsh
 mount /dev/sda3 /mnt